 She had three possible routes to challenge the charges:

-- Challenging Charges Due to Bad Signs: ParkingEye are not the only car park operator to use unclear signs at their car parks.
+- as unclear: ParkingEye are not the only car park operator to use unclear signs at their car parks.
 The Plain Language Commission set out the obligations of the operator to write their signs in plain language: “consumers should be able to read and understand terms before becoming bound by them.
 The OFT says jargon-free language is of no value to consumers unless it is in legible print and they have the opportunity to read it when they need to.
 Most people take ‘legible’ to mean legible to the typical user – in this case someone driving in to a car park at about 10mph and seeing the sign from 6–7 metres away…” In the Beavis case, the court said where the car parking terms are “prominently displayed and contained no concealed pitfalls or traps” then this is enough.
 Also not likely to help this driver.

 3rd Moral of the Story: the court will not release you from your agreement with the car park operator … although publicity can put pressure on the shop to pay or withdraw the charge.